How To Germinate Marjuana Seeds

-Tips for Germinating Fresh, Old, Indica, Sativa, Equatorial, and Stubborn Marijuana Seeds.
+Tips to Germinate Marijuana Seeds: Fresh, Old, Indica, Sativa, Equatorial, and Stubborn Marijuana Seeds.

 We offer many decades of valuable information.
 Make sure you read all our tips and tricks, they will save you money and get you more female marijuana plants in your medical grow room.

 Here are some basic rules many of you with common sense, may not know:

 Do Not handle Seeds/Sprouts with bare hands, use gloves.

 Use distilled water only.
 NEVER USE TAP WATER OR WELL WATER.
 Even if you boil your water, DO NOT USE IT.
 USE DISTILLED WATER ONLY OR Bottled Water will work fine.